ttomtsis/DVDApplication/README.md

 ## Docker
 To run the project on Docker, make sure you have Docker installed on your machine.
-The provided scripts use a MySQL Database by default

 ### Option 1: Manual Docker Build
 * Clone the repository to your local machine `git clone https://github.com/ttomtsis/DVDApplication`